 Footnotes: Readers, I’m not sure you understand my talks or not.
 It could be you feel dizzy to read the text, maybe today’s content sounds cliché and unnecessarily complicated to you.
-I apologize for this if it’s sounds like that, but what can I do if the cliché words or thinking seized me to follow the dotted line of beginning and ending!
+I apologize for this if it sounds like that, but what can I do if the cliché words or thinking seized me to follow the dotted line of beginning and ending!
 Maybe my talk is a meaningless quest for the meaningless existence, which is made by temporal dots and ruined be the same ways.
 I perhaps meaningless and humdrum in my talks, but others perhaps not like me.
-They yet continued their thoughts and quest, as blogger (poet and storywriter as well) Nishaad Rao continued his quest in his blog “In Imagined Fields”.
+They yet continued their thoughts and quest, as a blogger (poet and storywriter as well) Nishaad Rao continued his quest in his blog “In Imagined Fields”.

 Fine-tune means a lot here.
 That mean everything retouched and redesigned here according discipline and order.
 Everything designed here to serve the necessity of life in timely fashion.

-Poetry makes sound to wake up the readers, provokes the readers as quest and question, it sounds to find the answer of life’s purpose, its birth and germination, its destruction and elusive future-fate.
+Poetry makes the sound to wake up the readers, provokes the readers as quest and question, it sounds to find the answer of life’s purpose, its birth and germination, its destruction and elusive future-fate.
 Nishaad probably did this more meaningfully rather than my humdrum quest and talks.